 6. Include Additional Training Details

 When applying for a job, it is important to leave nothing to chance.
 Ensure you paint a beautiful picture of your abilities to the employer.
-One way to do that in a job that requires training skills is to include additional training details after the initial skill description.
+One way to do that in a job requiring training skills is to include additional details after the initial skill description.
 These details include certificates, awards, seminars, or any volunteer work relevant to the skill.

 Paw from Financer.com also says: